GLG vs. Catalant vs. Expert Networks (2026): Which Consulting Platform Is Right?

 Procurement & Compliance

-For heavily regulated industries — finance, healthcare, government contracting — GLG's compliance infrastructure is significantly more developed.
+For heavily regulated industries — finance, healthcare, government contracting — GLG’s compliance infrastructure is significantly more developed.
 GLG runs mandatory expert compliance training, has established protocols for wall-crossing in financial services, and is a known quantity for institutional procurement teams.
-Catalant's compliance posture is serviceable for most corporate work but was not built for buy-side investment research.
+A PE firm running investment diligence can use GLG with minimal additional legal review; the compliance controls are already built in.

 Verdict: Which to Choose